Fields of Study: Humanities, Social Sciences, Science, Engineering

-- Belgium: European Cultural History for 4.5 quarter/3 semester units
+- Belgium: A European crossroads, a unique culture for 4.5 quarter/3 semester UC units

-- Brussels in Belgium and Europe: A Socio-urbanist Approach for 4.5 quarter/3 semester units
+- Brussels in Belgium and Europe: A Socio-urbanist approach for 4.5 quarter/3 semester UC units

-- Belgium in Europe and the World: An Historical Approach for 4.5 quarter/3 semester units
+- Belgium in Europe and the World: A historical approach for 4.5 quarter/3 semester UC units

 - What is Europe?
-Culture, Institutions, Society for 3 quarter/2 semester units
+Culture, Institutions, Society for 3 quarter/2 semester UC units

-- Internship/Field Research for 10.5 quarter/7 semester units
+- Internship/Field Research for 10.5 quarter/7 semester UC units

 Catalogs and resources